craftcms/cms/src/web/assets/admintable/README.md

 });
 ```

-## Secondary actions
+## Buttons

-The secondary actions are simple button links that can appear in the top right of the table toolbar.
+The buttons are simple button links that can appear in the top right of the table toolbar.
 As an example these are useful if you would like to link to the creation of a "New record" for the table.

 ### Options

-The `secondaryActions` option is an array of objects.
+The `buttons` option is an array of objects.

-Each object has the following parameters. __References to "button" is only from a visual standpoint, secondary actions are anchor elements.__
+Each object has the following parameters. __References to "button" is only from a visual standpoint, buttons are anchor elements.__

 | Name | Description |
 | ---- | ----------- |